samus-io/tablab-steps/steps/47NJohqq1ozQuv4V764xYiyU1zdL8Ft7FZo/en/README.md

     console.log(filter.toString()); // Output: (&(uid=johndoe)(userPassword=password123))
     ```

-## Use frameworks that Prevent LDAP Injection
+## Use frameworks that prevent LDAP Injection

 * Frameworks and libraries that abstract LDAP operations often include built-in protections against LDAP injection.
 * Using these tools can automate many security best practices, reducing the risk of manual errors.